 The project was renamed as Educating African Youth in early 2020.
-The current committee wants the world to know about the project’s roots, but also believe a name that brings with it the purpose of the project, is needed now.
+The Calgary committee wants the world to know about the project’s roots, but also believe a name that brings with it the purpose of the project, is needed now.

 KNOWLEDGE, SKILLS, TRAINING

 The EDUCATING AFRICAN YOUTH committee in Uganda recommends bright but disadvantaged youth for the program.
 First they must complete the basic education program at the Secondary level, and they must also come from homes or situations where there would never be any possibility for them to advance their education due to lack of stability and poverty at home.